Dreamland2015/Dreamland/sensorDemo/gyro_test/1_read_gyro_angle/Readme.md

 The code reads angular speed data from the MPU-6050 gyros and integrates the values over time to calculate the carousel angle.
 The code prints the numbers to stdout every 2 seconds.

 This code runs on the RPi, and communicates with the chip via i2c.

-Here's an image on how to do that:
+Here's an image showing how to connect the MPU-6050 to the RPi:

 local image copy:
 ![MPU-6050 pin connections](IIC-to-6050.png)